 Several regions of Switzerland and Austria have made it illegal to perform circumcisions, and medical societies in Sweden and Denmark have recommended a ban on the procedure.
 The Swedish Medical Association recommends that a boy give his consent for a circumcision and that the procedure not be performed before the age of twelve.

 Circumcision rates in the US have fluctuated largely due to the inconsistent recommendations of the American Academy of Pediatrics (AAP).
 In the 1970s the AAP stated that there were no medical indications for routine newborn circumcision.
 In 1989, the AAP revised its policy to say that there were potential medical benefits to newborn circumcision.
 The 1999 AAP policy said that despite potential medical benefits of newborn male circumcision, there was insufficient evidence to recommend routine infant circumcision.
 In 2012, the AAP revised its policy once more:

 Evaluation of current evidence indicates that the health benefits of newborn male circumcision outweigh the risks and that the procedure’s benefits justify access to this procedure for families who choose it.

-Insurance coverage for circumcision was a significant cornerstone of the 2012 AAP circumcision revision, and one of the few substantive changes from past policies because circumcision is increasingly looked upon as elective by insurance companies.
+Insurance coverage for circumcision was a significant motivation for the 2012 AAP circumcision revision, and one of the few substantive changes from past policies because circumcision has increasingly been looked upon by insurance companies as elective surgery.